-- 1. In the Great Commission (Matthew 28:19-20) Jesus gives His followers an imperative-to teach and baptize all nations.
-Jesus words recorded in Acts 1:8 tell the result of the Spirit's work: "But you will receive power when the Holy Spirit has come upon you, and you will be My witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth." - 2.
-Peter told the people that they had crucified Jesus who is both Lord and Christ.
-Then when they were cut to the heart and asked what they could do he replied, "Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit" (Acts 2:38). - 3.
+- 1. In the Great Commission (Matthew 28:19-20), Jesus gives His followers an imperative-to teach and baptize all nations.
+Jesus' words recorded in Acts 1:8 tell the result of the Spirit's work: "But you will receive power when the Holy Spirit has come upon you, and you will be My witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth." - 2.
+Peter told the people that they had crucified Jesus, who is both Lord and Christ.
+Then when they were cut to the heart by the Law and asked what they could do, Peter replied with the Gospel, "Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit" (Acts 2:38). - 3.
 Various forms of persecution directed against those who share the Good News of Jesus and His love are common among those zealous for the Gospel.
-At times opposition to the message of the Gospel comes from national leaders and others in authority.
-The words of Acts 4:29 are a prayer that God would enable His followers to speak God's Word with great boldness in the face opposition. - 4.
+At times, opposition to the message of the Gospel comes from national leaders and others in authority.
+The words of Acts 4:29 are a prayer that God would enable His followers to speak God's Word with great boldness in the face of opposition. - 4.
 These words, spoken by an unbeliever, are helpful for us to remember as we ponder the teachers, movements, and forces that at times gain momentum among the people of God.
-Gamaliel said, "Son in the present case I tell you, keep away from these men and let them alone, for if this plan or this undertaking is of man, it will fail; but if it is of God, you will not be able to overthrow them.
+Gamaliel said, "So in the present case I tell you, keep away from these men and let them alone, for if this plan or this undertaking is of man, it will fail; but if it is of God, you will not be able to overthrow them.
 You might even be found opposing God!"
 (Acts 5:38-39). - 5.
-Answers are likely to focus on the importance of not neglecting the ministry of the Word and on the efficacy of dividing up responsibilities for the sake of the overall ministry of the church. - 6.
+Answers are likely to focus on the importance of not neglecting the ministry of the Word and on the efficacy of dividing up responsibilities for the sake of the overall ministry of the Church. - 6.
 Responses will vary.
 Point out that at times God's people are asked for "a reason for the hope that is in [us]" (1 Peter 3:15).
-God's Word encourages us to do so "with gentleness and respect" (1 Peter 3:16). - 7.
+God's Word encourages us to do so "with gentleness and respect." - 7.
 We can bring those of other cultures the Good News of Jesus, teaching God's Word without imposing our cultural standards except, of course, where these standards coincide with clear biblical directives.
+Also, we do not need to turn them from their religious convictions or philosophies before telling them of Jesus Christ and His salvation.
+The Holy Spirit will work to shatter their false belief and convince them Jesus is their Lord and Savior.